scrotal lump post pic

 • Cremasteric reflex/ Prehn’s sign

-Chest and Abdominal Examination: Specifically examine for palpable lymph nodes or signs of lung metastasis (both signs of testicular cancer).
+Chest and abdominal Examination: Specifically examine for palpable lymph nodes or signs of lung metastasis (both signs of testicular cancer).

 • Testicular examination reveals a painless, firm, irregular, intratesticular swelling on the left hemiscrotum